 IMPRESSIVE, CHEF!

 Plate up the sliced lamb and drizzle with the berry sauce.
-Serve the smashed potatoes alongside and finish with the Tomato & Onion salad.
+Serve the smashed potatoes alongside and finish with the Tomato & onion salad.
 Garnish with the remaining oregano.

 Frequently Asked Questions